mikelgo/angular-kit/libs/stream/README.md

 ```

 _Note_ When using components and passing templates, the templates will be used instead.

+### Render strategies
+A `RenderStrategy` can be used to minimize change detection cycles.
+There are four strategies supported:
+* `DefaultRenderStrategy` - the default strategy ( a local change detection strategy).
+* `ThrottleRenderStrategy` - a strategy which throttles the change detections by a defined time interval.
+* `DebounceRenderStrategy` - strategy which debounces the change detection cycles by a given time interval.
+* `ViewPortRenderStrategy` - this strategy does only trigger change detection when an element is visible within the viewport.
+If the element is visible within the viewport, the element uses the `DefaultRenderStrategy` as long as it is visible.

+> **Warning**
+> The `RenderStrategy` can be switched on runtime.
+However there is currently some unexpected behaivor: When using `ThrottleRenderStrategy` or `DebounceRenderStrategy` and then switching to `ViewPortRenderStrategy`, the strategies are accumulated.
+Means the change detections are throttled/debounced and only detected when visible within the viewport.
+Only a switch to `DefaultRenderStrategy` in between does result in a correct behaivor.
+This is a bug and will be fixed in a future version!

 ## Comparison of `async`-pipe vs `*stream`-directive